 The Expected Lifetime of Kitchen Cabinets

 As one of the longest-lasting components of your entire kitchen, your cabinets outlast your appliances, sink, faucet and most countertops by a minimum of 30 years.
 But of course, the lifetime can vary depending on the initial quality and how well they have been taken care of.
+If you are unsure on how to maintain your cabinets, here are some kitchen cabinet cleaning tips.

 Hopefully, the kitchen cabinets installed in your home were of high quality and properly maintained.
 If so, they can last up to 50 years.